megha07d/Alzheimers-dementia-recognition-through-spontaneous-speech/README.md

     * Some audio samples are very feeble in sound
     * Sometimes interviewer enters the conversation to help the subject or continue the conversation, those parts have to be removed
 * Dealing with above problems -
-    * Using Audacity software, interviewer parts are removed manually
+    * Using **Audacity** software, interviewer parts are removed manually
-    * Noise removal - used Python library "noisereduce" to remove stationary and non-stationary noises
+    * Noise removal - used Python library **noisereduce** to remove stationary and non-stationary noises
 * Length of each interview varies with subject - To overcome this issue, each interview is split using window size of 20 sec and labelled carefully
 ### 4. Data Preparation
 * Acoustic features are used to classify subjects for AD (Alzheimers dementia)